Andykmcc/Canvas-Compiler/README.md

 *jQuery plugin for modifying and layering images with the canvas.*

 This plugin allows you to easily add images to canvas elements.
 You can then modify their RGB values.
-Finally flattening all the canvas layers together and outputting a image element with PNG data.
+Finally flattening all the canvas layers together and outputting an image element using PNG data.

+This plugin was abstracted from the avatar maker on http://www.manyshadesofgay.org/

 Example Usage
 --------------